 Can I Keep More Than One Ferret?

 Yes, most ferrets get along well with a partner – or even a threesome.
 They can be the same or different sexes.
-If you do not have a considerable amount of free time to spend with your ferret you might consider purchasing a partner so that they can entertain each other.
+If you do not have a considerable amount of spare time to spend with your ferret you might consider purchasing a partner so that they can entertain each other.
 The pair should be approximately the same age.

 How Much Space Will My Ferret Need?

 Although many believe that pet ferrets can be successfully housed in outdoor cages as well as indoors; I found that ferrets kept outdoors in hutches by my clients generally suffered more health issues and lived shorter lives than those kept indoors as family members.
 But I cannot say that it was the outdoor living that caused that.
 People inclined to keep pets out of doors are sometimes the same people who devote less resources and time to their care.
 In my experience outdoor “yard dogs” and roaming cats also have considerably shorter lives.
 Nevertheless, I strongly recommend that pet ferrets not be kept in outside cages.
 Opossums, raccoons and rodent vermin will soon make visits.
 All carry a variety of disease that can be life-threatening to ferrets.

 When ferrets are kept outside they can tolerate temperatures as low as 20F and as high as 85F.
 At low temperature their food consumption often doubles.
 Ferrets housed out of doors need to be given monthly heartworm preventative.
 A reliable water source is essential.
 Sipper bottles are always safer than crocks – better yet, one of both.